Drug information provided by: IBM Micromedex

 This medicine may cause a heart condition called atrial flutter or atrial fibrillation.
-Check with your doctor right away if you have fast or irregular heartbeats, trouble breathing, lightheadedness, dizziness, or fainting.
+Check with your doctor right away if you have a fast or irregular heartbeat, trouble breathing, lightheadedness, dizziness, or fainting.

 Using this medicine may increase your risk of getting new cancers, including skin cancer.
 Talk to your doctor if you have concerns about this risk.